fredwu/fredwu.me-v3/src/pages/blog/2013-06-29-the-future-of-computing-the-future-of-computer.md

 **Ito:** Here is a sharp question: be a follower rather than an inventor is always easier and perhaps makes more money too.
 What makes you keep inventing?

-> **Matz:** My standard answer would be “because writing and running new programs make me happy”.
+> **Matz:** My standard answer would be "because writing and running new programs make me happy".
 But the real reason is because I don’t like deficiency.
 >
-> There are people who have different opinions and thought processes, I would often come up with questions like “why was it done this way” or “this will be too hard to use”.
+> There are people who have different opinions and thought processes, I would often come up with questions like "why was it done this way" or "this will be too hard to use".

 ![](/img/posts/old/tumblr_inline_mp4x4bIpWG1qz4rgp.jpg)